aaditya0702/COVID19_detector/README.md

 The aim is to create a deep learning model using Keras and Tensorflow to predict whether a person is infected by the Coronavirus.
 Since large scale testing of coronavirus is very difficult and an x-ray machine is present in most places around the world, this might be an effective way to detect the virus.

-The proposed model is developed to provide accurate diagnostics for binary classification (COVID vs Healthy) and multi-class classification (COVID vs Healthy and Pneumonia).
-The VGG16 model provided an accuracy of *98.5%* and *97.33%* respectively.
+The proposed model is developed to provide accurate diagnostics for classification of COVID vs Healthy and classification of COVID vs Healthy and Pneumonia.
+The VGG16 model provided an accuracy of **98.5%** and **97.33%** respectively.

 We spent a lot of time reading different scientific papers and blogs to understand how to create models for medical data such as x-rays.